Blog As Podcast

 When we look at the concept of this Universe from a Metaphysical and Spiritual standpoint, it is very intriguing.
 Masters have said this Universe is a “whim” of the “Ultimate Intelligence” or “The Universal Soul” to experience itself in its Infiniteness.
 So first there was nothing, and then there was a whim or the first thought which manifested itself in the form of this Grand Universe.
 The “Spirit” of Entrepreneurship reverberates with this essence of wanting to experience its own profound self through an idea which is its grand universe.

-As per Carl Jung the most revered psychologist, the personality style of an individual would look for its expression someday, and this is what we term as the mid-life crisis.
+As per Carl Jung the most revered psychologist, the personality style of an individual would look for its expression someday, and this is what we term the mid-life crisis.
 However, research says individuals make a choice at this point whether to continue with the existing skills or recraft life with a new set of skills.
 This process of reinventing self is an eternal aspect of life.
 But it is also a choice.
-Some people take on to the journey of entrepreneurship as a family choice while others become first generation entrepreneurs.
-However, the reinvention of self is an ongoing phenomenon which thus becomes a journey of perpetual innovation.
+Some people take on the journey of entrepreneurship as a family choice while others become first-generation entrepreneurs.
+However, the reinvention of self is an ongoing phenomenon that thus becomes a journey of perpetual innovation.

 - The entrepreneur persona is a part of their ideal self that they can never give up.

 - They are obsessed with the “idea” which they want to execute as it a part of their passion and a sense of purpose.

 - They know they are risking it all and there is no going back.
 The venture has to succeed.
 Perpetual persistence is the key here.